Rays beat Houston 3-2, end Astros' 11-game road win streak | Taiwan News

 TRAINER'S ROOM

 Astros: SS Carlos Correa was officially placed on the 10-day disabled list with back stiffness but could be back in a week.
-Manager AJ Hinch said Correa saw the team spine specialist and "everything checked out fine." ...
-RHP Joe Smith (right elbow soreness) is starting what could be a short rehab assignment with Double-A Corpus Christi.
+Hinch said Correa saw the team spine specialist and "everything checked out fine." ...
+RHP Joe Smith (right elbow soreness) allowed three hits in a scoreless inning for Double-A Corpus Christi.

-Rays: RHP Chris Archer (left abdominal strain) will start Tuesday for Class A Charlotte.
+Rays: RHP Chris Archer (left abdominal strain) will start Tuesday for Single-A Charlotte.
 It hasn't been determined if he will need a second rehab outing.

 STRUGGLING SPRINGER